"I was almost certain the crew felt comfortable with these guys. They looked like hotshots, acted like hotshots because they were hotshots…"

 Limitations to Peer Support and Road to Resiliency

 The use of peer supporters is not a substitute for the services of mental health professionals.
-It must be established and understood that peer supporters augment clinician services but do not replace them.
+It must be established and understood that peer supporters augment clinician services but do no replace them.
 Not everyone is suited for the role.
-Some individuals may be unwilling to talk with peers because they question their credibility/validity, know them well or are too closely associated, want to see a professional, or are concerned about lack of confidentiality.
+Some individuals may be unwilling to talk with peers because they question their credibility/validity, know them well or professionally they are too closely associated, want to be counseled by a professional, or are concerned about lack of confidentiality.

 Critical Incident Peer Support Groups

 A well-established and professional CISM Program selects only the best and most qualified for each assignment, including trainees.
 Those selected must be credible, experienced, trusted, and held in high esteem.
-In addition, they must be sensitive to diversity and multi-cultural components within the agencies.
+They must be sensitive to diversity and multi-cultural components within the agencies.

 Who is a Peer?

-A Critical Incident Peer Support (CIPS) Group member is a highly respected and trusted person from different organizations or specific functions within the national wildland fire agencies.
+A Critical Incident Peer Support (CIPS) Group member is a highly respected and trusted person from any of the different organizations or specific functions within the national fire program.
 A peer is a person that has received specialized training in the principles of peer support, endorses specified ethical standards, and functions under clinical supervision.

-For more information about becoming a Peer Supporter refer to your agency contact.
+For more information about becomming a Peer Supporter refer to your agency contact.

 Links and Other Information